Understanding Wedding Venue Size Categories: A Guide for UK Brides & Grooms - Cheese Wedding Cake Shop

 Medium Venue Planning Tips

 Venues today offer dedicated teams to help coordinate your layout plans and logistics for a seamless celebration.
+Wedding planners can also play a key role in managing these details, ensuring every aspect of the layout and schedule is tailored to your vision.

 Strategic seasonal decorations that complement the existing architecture and available floor space can enhance your venue’s atmosphere, whether you’re working with indoor ballrooms or outdoor pavilions.

-Maximising Your Space Layout
+Maximising Your Maximising

-Maximising space in a medium-sized wedding venue requires careful planning and strategic layout decisions when you're working with a venue that accommodates 82-103 guests, every square foot matters.
+Maximising space in a medium-sized wedding venue requires careful planning and strategic layout decisions when you're working with a venue that accommodates 82-103 guests; every square foot matters.

-At a stunning Cotswolds manor house I worked with last summer, we had to completely rethink the reception layout when we discovered a huge stone fireplace dominated one wall.
+At a stunning Cotswolds manor house I worked with last summer, we had to completely rethink the reception layout when we discovered a massive stone fireplace dominated one wall.
 Rather than fight against this architectural feature, we made it the backdrop for the top table, draping it with ivy and roses from our Cheltenham florist.
 The venue's mullioned windows created natural light pools perfect for intimate seating clusters.

 One clever touch was setting up poseur tables near the original stone archways, where guests could rest their champagne flutes while admiring the walled garden through the French doors.
 We learned from experience that British wedding guests love a good perching spot, especially when the evening buffet of cheese boards and mini Yorkshire puddings comes out.

-The venue's inglenook fireplace became a cosy spot for older relatives, with chesterfield sofas and armchairs creating a perfect quiet area away from the band's setup in the adjacent room.
+The venue's inglenook fireplace became a cosy spot for older relatives, with Chesterfield sofas and armchairs creating a perfect quiet area away from the band's setup in the adjacent room.

 Seasonal Decoration Strategies

-Season | Décor Ideas |
+Décor Ideas

-Winter | Frosted pine cones, evergreen branches, white fairy lights |
+Frosted pine cones, evergreen branches, and white fairy lights

-Spring | Fresh blooms, pastel garlands, suspended flower installations |
+Fresh blooms, pastel garlands, suspended flower installations

-Summer | Natural greenery, mason jar candles, fairy light canopies |
+Natural greenery, mason jar candles, and fairy light canopies

-Autumn | Dried flowers, copper accents, rich-coloured foliage |
+Dried flowers, copper accents, rich-coloured foliage

 You'll find success for medium venues by layering your seasonal themes throughout different areas.
 Start with statement pieces at your entrance, incorporating nature-inspired elements like seasonal blooms or branches.
 Create depth by varying your lighting - combine fairy lights with strategically placed candles to transform the atmosphere from day to night.
 Opt for cohesive centrepieces that mirror your chosen season for your table settings while maintaining sight lines across tables.